jasonsbeer/Amiga-N2630/README.md

 2. Motorola 68882 math coprocessor running at 25MHZ or greater.
 3. Up to 8 megabytes of Zorro 2 Fast RAM.
 4. 16 to 256 megabytes of Zorro 3 Fast RAM.
-5. PATA/IDE hard drive port.
+5. ATA/IDE hard drive port with 40-pin and CF card options.

 ## Installation Notes
 This card may be installed in any Amiga 2000 computer.
 Installation is simply inserting the card into the 86 pin CPU/Coprocessor slot of the Amiga computer.
 There are no software drivers to install.